k2view-academy/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 The user groups are defined in the organization's service provider and must be defined in advance in Fabric as [Fabric roles](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-role).

-Assuming a **one-to-one relation between a user group and a Fabric role**.
+Our assumption is a **one-to-one relation between a user group and a Fabric role**.

 [Click for more information about Fabric's User Identification and Access Management](/articles/26_fabric_security/07_user_IAM_overview.md).